LFhase/PAIR/README.md

 ## WILDS
 The corresponding code is in the folder [WILDS](./WILDS).
 The code is modified from [Fish](https://github.com/YugeTen/fish).
-The dependencies and running commands are the same as for [Fish](https://github.com/YugeTen/fish).
+The dependencies and running commands are the same as for [Fish](https://github.com/YugeTen/fish), while we use `wilds 2.0` following the latest official recommendations.

+To run with wilds codes,
-For example,
+for example,
 ```
-python main.py --need_pretrain --data-dir ./data --dataset civil --algorithm pair -pc 3 --seed 0 -ac 1e-4
+python main.py --need_pretrain --data-dir ./data --dataset civil --algorithm pair -pc 3 --seed 0 -ac 1e-4 -al
 ```
-We add additional commands to control `PAIR-p`:
+We add additional commands to control `PAIR-o`:
 - `-pc`: specify preferences;
 - `--use_old`: to avoid repeated pretraining of ERM and directly use the pretrained weights;